Targeted Tutorial Assistance (TTA)

 If a tutor or student needs to postpone a tutorial session, they are required to provide 24 hours' notice to the other party by phone or email.
 However, if a tutor or student is unable to provide 24 hours' notice due to unforeseen circumstances or an emergency, they must provide as much notice as possible by phone or email.

-If a student does not provide 24 hours’ notice AND the session cannot be rescheduled within the same academic week, the tutor may claim a 2-hour “No Show”.
-The 2 hours claimed will be deducted from the student’s allocation of tutorial hours.
-Tutors must notify the student that they will claim a ‘No Show’.
+If a student does not provide 24 hours’ notice or does not provide any notice that they cannot attend a tutoring session, two [2] hours will be deducted from the student’s allocation of tutorial hours.

 Section 14: Cancelling or Closing a Match

 The TTA Program has a ‘No Blame’ policy for cancelling student-tutor matches.
-We acknowledge that there are a variety of reasons that a student or tutor may wish to request that the match be closed and that detailed explanations do not need to be provided.
-Please note that this may impact your reassignment to a new student or tutor.
+UNE acknowledge that there are a variety of reasons that a student or tutor may wish to requesta different student-tutor match.
+There is no guarantee that a new student or tutor will be available if a match is cancelled.

 Section 15: Conflict of Interest